-Ernest Felix Voitre, a “charming man,” approached his fiftieth year with a secure marriage, six children, the words “Voitre and Sons” outside his cordial factory in Palmerston North, and enjoyed following eldest son’s career as a jockey.
+Ernest Felix Voitre, a “charming man,” approached his fiftieth year with a secure marriage, six children, the words “Voitre and Sons” outside his cordial factory in Palmerston North, and enjoyed following his son Keith’s career as a jockey.

-On 10 September 1938 Ernest’s world overturned when Keith Voitre died after his mount, Frill Prince, fell while competing in the Budgeree Handicap at the Moonee Valley Racing Club meeting in Melbourne.
+On 10 September 1938, Ernest’s world collapsed when Keith, his eldest son, died after his mount, Frill Prince, fell while competing in the Budgeree Handicap at the Moonee Valley Racing Club meeting in Melbourne.

-In his book winners of the melbourne cup Costa Rolfe writes:
+In his book winners of the melbourne cup Costa Rolfe wrote:

 … The breathtakingly brilliant Voitre was regarded as one of New Zealand’s most talented riders of all time, renowned for his soft hands, patience and strict aversion to using the whip, and his premature loss was mourned deeply on both sides of the Tasman.9